 RPA Project Ideas

 RPA finds applications in many industries, such as finance, e-commerce, telecom, trading, etc. The most common uses of RPA are in customer service, data science, financial service, and supply chain management.
+However, these are also very broad suggestions, so we have shortlisted some of the top RPA project examples that are also very popular automation anywhere projects.
 Here are a few RPA projects in these sectors:

 1. Web Scraping (with Instructions)